RichCanvas3/eais/README.md

 ERC-8004 v1 is almost a complete re-write from v0.8 released early september.
 Identity Registry went to an ERC-271 NFT, and Reputation Registry changed to storing Feedback online and changing to a signed FeedbackAuth Delegation with NFT Operator Scope.

-Extended ERC-8004 v1 Reputation Feedback with Trust Graph - Ministry Capabilities
+Extended ERC-8004 v1 Reputation Feedback with Trust Graph

 Each agent identity maintains a TrustGraph capturing agent atom relationships.
 OpenAI builds a relationship driven trust between client agent and server agent based on client intent.